MicrosoftDocs/azure-devops-docs/docs/cli/security_tokens.md

    This security namespace is used only with TFVC.
 The user ID in the token is the TeamFoundationID of the Workspace's owner/creator.

-### Deprecated/Read-only only Namespaces:
+### Deprecated/read-only namespaces

-   The following namespaces should not be used as they are either deprecated or read-only: CrossProjectWidgetView, DataProvider, Favorites, Graph, IdentityPicker, Job, Location, ProjectAnalysisLanguageMetrics, Proxy, Registry, Security, ServicingOrchestration, SettingEntries, Social, StrongBox, TestManagement, ViewActivityPaneSecurity, WebPlatform, WorkItemsHub, WorkItemTracking, WorkItemTrackingConfiguration
+   The following namespaces are either deprecated or read-only and shouldn't be used: CrossProjectWidgetView, DataProvider, Favorites, Graph, IdentityPicker, Job, Location, ProjectAnalysisLanguageMetrics, Proxy, Registry, Security, ServicingOrchestration, SettingEntries, Social, StrongBox, TestManagement, ViewActivityPaneSecurity, WebPlatform, WorkItemsHub, WorkItemTracking, WorkItemTrackingConfiguration.